Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **max\_merge\_mb**: defaults to '5'.
 -  **max\_cached\_mb**: defaults to '30'.
 -  **indexing\_threads**: number of asynchronous indexing threads. ’0’
    means synchronous indexing.
-Defaults to ’0’.
+Defaults to number of processors available to the JVM.
 -  **indexing\_queues\_size**: max number of queued documents per asynchronous indexing thread.
 Defaults to ’50’.
 -  **directory\_path**: The path of the directory where the  Lucene index